Jack Suwinski Player Props: Pirates vs. Nationals

 Jack Suwinski At The Plate

-- Suwinski is batting .276 with four doubles, five home runs and 13 walks.
+- Suwinski is batting .297 with five doubles, six home runs and 14 walks.

-- Suwinski is batting .353 during his last games and is on a five-game hitting streak.
+- In 66.7% of his games this year (14 of 21), Suwinski has picked up at least one hit, and in four of those games (19.0%) he recorded more than one.

-- He has gone deep in four games this season (21.1%), leaving the park in 6.8% of his plate appearances.
+- He has hit a home run in 23.8% of his games this season, and 7.5% of his plate appearances.

-- In 10 games this season (52.6%), Suwinski has picked up an RBI, including two games with multiple runs batted in.
+- Suwinski has driven in a run in 11 games this season (52.4%), including three games with more than one RBI (14.3%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored at least once seven times this season (36.8%), including one multi-run game.
+- In nine of 21 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.